magicalElectronicSpace/ToDo/README.md

 Saving your work:

-If you are using vim, type in :wq.
+If you are using vim, enter command mode and type in :wq.
 If you are using nano, press Control+O and Control+X.

 chmod +x /usr/local/bin/todo